recordingpreservation/nrpf-website/_programs/nrpf-podcast.md

 audio preservation community.
 We will also offer occasional updates on our activities and programs.

+## Subscribe

 Help us spread the word!
-If you like the pod, click on the "subscribe" tab from any of the players below, and subscribe via your podcast service of choice.
-Leave a review, and share to your network.
 New episodes will be distributed here and via major podcast platforms.
+If you like the pod,
+use any of the players below to via your podcast service of choice.
+Then you will be notified any time that a new episode drops!
+You can also leave a review, rate the podcast, and share to your networks.
-Episodes will be posted about once a month for the 2024 season, so be sure to check back!
+Episodes will be posted about once a month for the 2024 season, so be sure to check below for our most recent episodes!

+## Hosts

+_Sound Files_ is hosted by two new members of the NRPF community!
+We are happy to welcome:

+* **[Jesse Johnston]({% link _team/jesse-johnston.md %})**, a clinical faculty member at the [University of Michigan School of Information](https://www.si.umich.edu/people/jesse-johnston) and Executive Director of NRPF.
+* **[Evan Haywood]({% link _team/evan-haywood.md %})**, audio archivist and sound engineer at the Black Ram Treehouse in Ann Arbor, Michigan.

+## Episodes

 {% include podcast-soundfiles.html %}

+{% include subscribe-donate-row.html %}